 How did DeepSeek train models so cheaply?

-Two key innovations: Mixture-of-Experts (MoE) architecture that activates only 37 billion of 671 billion total parameters per query, and Multi-Head Latent Attention (MLA) that compresses memory requirements.
-Combined with FP8 mixed-precision training, these techniques reduced V3's training cost to $5.6 million — roughly 90% less than a dense model of equivalent size.
-The constraint of having limited access to Nvidia's best chips drove these efficiency innovations.
+Two key innovations matter: a Mixture-of-Experts architecture that activates only 37 billion of 671 billion total parameters per token, and Multi-Head Latent Attention that reduces memory requirements.
+Combined with FP8 mixed-precision training, those techniques helped bring DeepSeek-V3's reported official training cost to $5.576 million.
+That is not the all-in cost of DeepSeek, R1, or the full research program.

 Is DeepSeek open source?